-Q: What are no fault grounds for absolute divorce?
+Q: What are the grounds for absolute divorce?

-A: A no fault divorce is a divorce without grounds.
-Parties can either have 1) a 12 month separation or 2) mutual consent grounds to obtain an absolute divorce in Maryland.
+A: Parties can either have 1) a 6-month separation; 2) irreconcilable differences; or 3) mutual consent grounds to obtain an absolute divorce in Maryland.

 Q: What is a legal separation?